nipype/pydra/_sources/input_spec.rst.txt

         ( "mask", bool,
           { "help_string": "create binary mask",
             "argstr": "-m", } ) ],
-        bases=(ShellSpec,) )
+        bases=(ShellDef,) )

     ShellCommandTask(executable="bet",
                      input_spec=bet_input_spec)

-In order to create an input specification, a new `SpecInfo` object has to be created.
+In order to create an input definition, a new `SpecInfo` object has to be created.
-The field `name` specifies the type of the spec and it should be always "Input" for the input specification.
+The field `name` specifies the type of the spec and it should be always "Input" for the input definition.
-The field `bases` specifies the "base specification" you want to use (can think about it as a `parent class`) and it will usually contains `ShellSpec` only, unless you want to build on top of your other specification (this will not be cover in this section).
+The field `bases` specifies the "base definition" you want to use (can think about it as a `parent class`) and it will usually contains `ShellDef` only, unless you want to build on top of your other definition (this will not be cover in this section).
 The part that should be always customised is the `fields` part.
-Each element of the `fields` is a separate input field that is added to the specification.
+Each element of the `fields` is a separate input field that is added to the definition.
 In this example, three-elements tuples - with name, type and dictionary with additional information - are used.
 But this is only one of the supported syntax, more options will be described below.

-Adding a New Field to the Spec
+Adding a New Field to the Def
 ------------------------------

-Pydra uses `attr` classes to represent the input specification, and the full syntax for each field
+Pydra uses `attr` classes to represent the input definition, and the full syntax for each field
 is:

 .. code-block:: python